ibalizumab-uiyk IBA (long-acting EI)

 Standard DoseLong-acting antiretroviral administered once every two weeks via intravenous infusion.
-Treatment begins with an IV loading (starting) dose of 2,000 mg, followed by an 800 mg IV infusion maintenance dose given every two weeks thereafter.
+Treatment begins with a single loading (starting) dose of 2,000 mg, followed by an 800 mg maintenance dose given every two weeks thereafter.
 The maintenance dose can be administered as a diluted IV infusion or undiluted IV push.
 Must be taken in combination with another antiretroviral(s).

 If a maintenance dose of Trogarzo is missed by 3 days or longer beyond the scheduled dosing day, a loading dose (2,000 mg) should be administered as soon as possible.
-Then resume maintenance dosing (800 mg) every 14 days thereafter.
+Then maintenance dosing (800 mg) can be resumed every 14 days thereafter.

 - See package insert for more complete information on potential side effects and interactions.

 Distributed by Theratechnologies Inc. theratech.com; trogarzo.com